ht0324/ht0324.github.io/_posts/2025-04-20-neural-language.md

 >"...a word sequence on which the model will be tested is likely to be different from all the word sequences seen during training."

-This is because the number of possible sentences is combinatorially vast, essentially infinite – like [the Library of Babel](https://medium.com/@FdForThought/a-short-story-in-hell-24b02ff4d812).
+This is because the number of possible sentences is essentially infinite, like [the Library of Babel](https://medium.com/@FdForThought/a-short-story-in-hell-24b02ff4d812).
 Any specific sentence has almost zero probability of occurring randomly.

 The "curse" goes deeper than just the sheer number of sequences.
 As the number of dimensions (e.g., the length of the sequence, or the number of features considered) increases:

-1.  **Space Expands Exponentially:** The volume of the space grows incredibly fast, making the available data extremely sparse.
+1.  **Space Expands Exponentially:** The volume of the space grows very fast, making the available data extremely sparse.
 2.  **Distance Intuition Breaks:** In high dimensions, points tend to become equidistant from each other, and most of the volume is concentrated far from the center, near the "surface" of the high-dimensional space.
 Our low-dimensional intuitions about proximity and density fail.
 3.  **Spurious Correlations:** With so many dimensions, it becomes easy to find apparent patterns in data that are just noise.